dguest/atlas-dl/_episodes/05-adding-code.md

 ## Compile this code

-It's good practice to do a few things _before_ you push code to your public repository:
+It's good practice to do a few things _before_ you push code to your public repository:[^2]

  1. make sure it compiles
  2. make sure it runs